Helix AU Core

 (... binary content ...)

-The Binary Access Read Operation facilitates the retrieval of binary content from Attachment elements, mirroring the approach used in the preceding write operation.
+The Binary Access Read Operation facilitates the retrieval of binary content from attachment elements, following the same approach used in the previous write operation.